 Consider the following:

-- People with HIV taking antiretroviral drugs (ARVs) and some of them (Truvadafor example - opens in another browser tab), may contribute to bone loss kidney damage, redistribution of fat and cholesterol and high triglyceride levels (dyslipidemia).
+- People with HIV taking antiretroviral drugs (ARVs) and some of them (Truvada for example - Opens in another browser tab), may contribute to bone loss, kidney damage, fat and cholesterol redistribution, and elevated triglycerides (dyslipidemia).

 - People living with HIV are often more likely to be chronically infected with human papilloma virus (HPV) that causes cervical and anal cancer as well as cancers of the head, neck and throat.

-- People with HIV are three times more likely to smoking tobacco (cigarettes - that slaughterhouse thing), which is a major cause of heart attack, Stroke, emphysema and lung cancer.
+- People living with HIV are up to three times more likely to smoke tobacco (cigarette - this thing kills), which is a major cause of heart attack, Stroke, emphysema and lung cancer.

 - People with HIV have rates mental illness and substance abuse that are often higher than people who do not have HIV, and these diseases increase the risk of many other diseases.